Jayasurya-ai/face_detection_in_an_image/README.md

 # face_detection_in_an_image
-This script written in python using open CV detects face in an image
+This script is written in python using open CV library which detects human face in an image